What Is an Offer in Compromise?

 Want to Request an Offer in Compromise?

 If you’re interesting an OIC, consider meeting with a tax professional first.
 There are some drawbacks to the OIC and it’s not free to apply for one.
-A tax professional will be able to better weigh the pros and cons of an OIC for your particular situation.
+A tax attorney will be able to better weigh the pros and cons of an OIC for your particular situation.